 My second life changing event involved delivering school supplies to elementary schools and sometimes protecting those schools while their classes were in session.
 This gave me a greater sense of mission and made me realize that back home, we all take education for granted.
 As a result, I took every safe opportunity to interact with the Iraqi children, to be an American ambassador.

 Finally, three-quarters of the way through my first deployment the new Iraqi government was coming into fruition.
-One foundational characteristic of their new Democracy was voting at the poles.
-Insurgent forces saw an opportunity to topple this fledgling government by way of attacking the poles.
-My unit’s primary mission, before coming home, was to protect the poles.
+One foundational characteristic of their new Democracy was voting at the polls.
+Insurgent forces saw an opportunity to topple this fledgling government by way of attacking the polls.
+My unit’s primary mission, before coming home, was to protect the polls.
 I took a great sense of pride in this mission, as I was protecting Democracy at its core.